-During their training, cadets train extensively in Krav Maga, a hand-to-hand combat system which is Israel’s national martial art.
+During their training, cadets train extensively in Krav Maga, a hand-to-hand combat system that is Israel’s national martial art.
 At the end of the course, operators are assigned “professions”, and each team specializes in one of three commando roles: diving, raids, or above water.

 Even after their induction into active service, Shayetet 13 commandos continue to take part in training exercises and participate in cross-training with foreign special forces units such as the US Navy SEALs.
 The whole process of selection and training lasts for 20 months.

 Weaponry and Equipment

 The weaponry and equipment of the Shayetet 13 are not limited to the certain types and origins of weapons.
 Their operators can use a variety of weapons including Glock pistols, M4 Carbines, CTAR-21, M203 Grenade Launchers, M24, and SR-25 sniper rifles, Negev machine guns, and all other modern weapons and equipment used by Western units of similar type.